This article applies to any email addresses you have asked me to set up in your Singlepage web hosting account.

 NB If using Microsoft Outlook:

-Using IMAP and connecting via SSL/TLS is recommended because:
+I recommend using IMAP and connecting via SSL/TLS because:

 IMAP offers you some benefits if you want to access your email on more than one device (eg desktop, laptop, tablet and smartphone).
 If you are using more than one device, you will probably want to set everything up so that if you delete emails on one device, they are automatically deleted from all your devices.
 So, if you are out of the office and collecting email on your smartphone and you delete some emails, you don't have to read the same emails again when you next access your email on your office computer.